Does Wearing A Brace Help Prevent Injury

 Weight Lifting Braces

 If you are weight lifting circuit has grown to more and more weight, longer reps, and harder regimens, you might be considering wearing a brace to aid your performance and help prevent injury.
-Weight lifting braces range from the common waist belts to braces for your knees, elbows, wrists, and hands.
+Weight lifting braces range from the standard waist belts to braces for your knees, elbows, wrists, and hands.

 What exactly do weight lifting braces do?
 A waist belt, for example, helps support the core muscles and give your abs a wall to push against when lifting, adding leverage to your form.
 Like other research around bracing, studies examining the efficacy of weight lifting belts varies and seems a bit outdated, like this 1991 study from the British Journal of Sports Medicine that found wearing a belt during weight lifting had potential benefits including stabilizing the trunk and making for safer lifting.

 Wrist and elbow braces (and strengthening wraps) help stabilize and support these more vulnerable joints and also provide a non-slip gripping surface to aid safer lifting.
 Elbow wraps specifically provide pain-free lifting support for someone with sore or overused arms.
 Wearing wrist straps through your entire workout or lifting routine is unnecessary, but the more compromising lifts like shrugs and stiff-legged deadlifts may help you.

 Knee wraps, and knee sleeves may also be worn by some athletes during weight lifting circuits, especially when performing squats.
 The knee joint absorbs a lot of the shock with heavy weight lifting and wraps and sleeves can provide compression and support to aid your training sessions.